abdulra7ma/social-media-app/README.md

 git clone https://github.com/abdulra7ma/social-media-app.git
 cd social-media-app
 ```
-3. Navigate to the `production` dir in the `docker` repository and create a `.env` file and `.env.db`.
+3. Navigate to the `production` dir in the `docker` repository and create a `.env` file and `.env.db` and then update `EMAILHUNTER_API_KEY` in the `.env` file..
 This file should contain all the environment variables needed for the app to run properly.
 An example of this file can be found in `.env.example` and `.env.db.example`.
 ```shell
 cd docker/development
 touch .env